 - Alice Catling, aged 31, who landed in America from Beccles, England, in 1908

-- Leonard T Catling, aged 43, who emigrated to the United States, in 1909
+- Leonard T Catling, aged 43, who immigrated to the United States, in 1909

-- Bernard Catling, aged 31, who emigrated to the United States from Ware, England, in 1913
+- Bernard Catling, aged 31, who immigrated to the United States from Ware, England, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Catling (post 1700)

 - Sir Richard Charles Catling (1912-2005), British police officer who rose to the rank of Commissioner of Police in Kenya